ServerContainers/stagit/README.md

 Dockerized Version of `stagit` (https://git.codemadness.org/stagit/) - with script to recursively generate an overview over several git projects.

+## IMPORTANT!

+In March 2023 - Docker informed me that they are going to remove my organizations `servercontainers` and `desktopcontainers` unless I'm upgrading to a pro plan.

+I'm not going to do that.
+It's more of a professionally done hobby then a professional job I'm earning money with.

+In order to avoid bad actors taking over my org. names and publishing potenial backdoored containers, I'd recommend to switch over clone my github repos and build the containers yourself.

+## Build & Variants

+You can specify `DOCKER_REGISTRY` environment variable (for example `my.registry.tld`) and use the build script to build the main container and it's variants for _x86_64, arm64 and arm_

+You'll find all images tagged like `a3.15.0-sMonFeb2219063620210100` which means `a<alpine version>-s<stagit-latest-commit-date>`.
+This way you can pin your installation/configuration to a certian version. or easily roll back if you experience any problems (don't forget to open a issue in that case ;D).

+To build a `latest` tag run `./build.sh release`

 ## Changelogs

+* 2023-03-19
+    * switched from docker hub to a build-yourself container
+    * added build script and renamend generator script `generator.sh`
+    * new way of multiarch build
 * 2021-08-03
     * improved performance - only run stagit, if latest change in git is newer than latest generated html
     * serveral bug fixes